ogeohia/BurritoBay-Customer-Purchase-Propensity-Predictor/README.md

 ## Future Work

-To further enhance this project and maximize its value for SB:
+To further enhance this project and maximize its value for BB:

 *   **A/B Testing:** Implement A/B tests to quantitatively measure the uplift in conversion rates resulting from using the model's predictions in marketing campaigns or website personalization.
 *   **Model Monitoring:** Establish automated monitoring of the model's performance in production and set up alerts for data drift or prediction quality degradation.